Kitura/kitura.dev/content/docs/guides/databases/couchdb.md

 > Since the CouchDB functions are asynchronous, we must handle responses inside the function's callback.

 Now we are going to save our book document to the database.
-We will use the CouchDB Database class to make an HTTP request to our database.
-This class can make CRUD (Create, Retrieve, Update, Delete) requests for our CouchDB Document.
-In this case we will use create to save our book document.
+We will use the CouchDB `Database` class to make an HTTP request to our database.
+This class can make CRUD (Create, Retrieve, Update, Delete) requests for our CouchDB `Document`.
+In this case we will use `create` to save our book document.
 If the call succeeds we then return the book document with it's updated id and revision, otherwise we return an error.

 ```swift
 database.create(bookDocument) { (response, error) in